Mixermachine/setup-freedom-e300-on-arty-A7/README.md

 ### Install Arduino IDE
 Download it from https://www.arduino.cc/en/Main/Software, unpack it to for example /home/*user*/Arduino/.
-If you need some fancy icons on your desktop you can execute ./install.sh
 Go to *File -> Preferences* and paste http://static.dev.sifive.com/bsp/arduino/package_sifive_index.json into the field next to "Additional Boards Manager URLs".
 Change the board to Freedom E300 Arty DevKit via *Tools -> Board*